 We are a brand-new church with a 200 year history with the PC(USA).
 Our church family has experienced loss and grief, yet we are delighted to know the Grace of God alive in our midst.
 At Plum Creek we balance differences in opinion by respecting the God given dignity of all.
 We intentionally see each other as a beloved child of God locally and around the world.

 Jane has served PC(USA) ministries since 1985 when she and spouse Rev. Dr. David Esterline were commissioned as mission co-workers.
 Together they served the seminary and community gathered at the Presbyterian Theological College, Kumba, Cameroon in West Africa (3 years) and the Pacific Theological College in Suva, Fiji Islands (7 years).
 Jane and David returned to the States where David joined the faculty at McCormick Theological Seminary in Chicago, IL.
-Jane graduated with her M.Div. from North Park Seminary, Chicago.
-She is a pastor, friend, gardener, quilter, and avid reader among many other things.
+Jane graduated with her M.Div. from North Park Seminary, Chicago and served a church in Illinois until 2015.
+The Esterlines moved to Pittsburgh in 2015 and are both engaged in ministry.
+Jane is a pastor, friend, gardener, quilter, and avid reader among many other things.
 Sharing the creative love of Jesus Christ, the beloved glory of God and joy of the Holy Spirit through the fellowship of God’s Church is her passion.

 Admin.
 Assistant / Assist.
 Treasurer